 - Consistent Use: Use Track Changes consistently throughout the document to avoid confusion.

-- Clear Comments: Make sure your comments are clear and concise to help the reviewer understand your reason for changes.
+- Clear Comments: Ensure your comments are clear and concise so the reviewer sees the reason for each change.

 - Regular Saving: Save your document frequently to avoid losing any tracked changes.